tibs/fish-and-chips-and-kafka-talk/README.rst

 It was also presented beforehand as a live talk at CamPUG_ on `6th September 2022`_.

-  *Note to anyone visiting after CamPUG: I'm still working on the slides and other materials, so things are not necessarily stable.
-The tag* `CamPUG` *should give you the slides as presented at CamPUG.*
+  *Note to anyone visiting after CamPUG: The tag* `CamPUG` *should give you the slides as presented at CamPUG.*

 .. _`PyCon UK 2022`: https://2022.pyconuk.org/
 .. _CamPUG: https://www.meetup.com/CamPUG/
 .. _`6th September 2022`: https://www.meetup.com/campug/events/288163944/

-  *Apache Kafka is either a registered trademark or a trademark of the Apache Software Foundation in the United States and/or other countries*

 Useful links
 ~~~~~~~~~~~~